astroChance/LunarIce/README.md

 This work is divided into two main parts:
 1. Evaluate ultrasonic velocity measurements of regolith simulant and compare to Apollo experimental data
 2. Characterize the velocity impact of adding water ice to the regolith simulant

+Rock physics models and functions used in this work can be found in my [RPutils repository](https://github.com/astroChance/RPutils)